paradedb/paradedb/README.md

 </a>
 </p>

-Retake is the fastest way to unlock keyword + semantic search for enterprise databases.
+Retake is the fastest way to unlock keyword + semantic search for your database.

 By connecting directly to Postgres, Retake accelerates the development of AI applications that require searching, matching, or analyzing database documents.
 Retake also provides simple search